Lake North Pole

-Lake North Pole, also known as The North Pool, is a small, shallow pond near the North Pole, and is currently the northernmost pond in the world.
+Lake North Pole is a small, shallow pond near the North Pole, and is currently the northernmost pond in the world.
 It came into existence in 2002, occurring each year, then freezing over in the winter.

 The pond, which is approximately one foot (about 30 cm) deep, is composed almost entirely of fresh water melted from the ice beneath.

 A web camera is stationed beside the pond to monitor changes.
 It was built by the Polar Science Center.

 On July 26, 2013, the depth was estimated to be approximately 40 cm.

 Members of the scientific community are not alarmed by such bodies of water, as they are widely occurring and are often referred to as "melt ponds."